cohesity/cohesity-ansible-role/docs/examples/demos/jobs.md

 ## Synopsis
 [top](#Create-and-Manage-Cohesity-Jobs-Using-Ansible-Inventory)

-This example play leverages the Ansible Inventory to dynamically remove and create Protection Jobs for existing Protection Sources.
-The source file for this playbook is located at the root of the role in `examples/demos/jobs.yml`.
+These example plays leverage the Ansible Inventory to dynamically create and remove Protection Jobs for existing Protection Sources.
+The example playbooks are located at the root of the role in [examples/demos/](https://github.com/cohesity/cohesity-ansible-role/tree/master/examples/demos).
 > **IMPORTANT**!<br>
-  This example play should be considered for demo purposes only.
-This play removes and then registers all Physical, VMware, and GenericNAS Protection Jobs based on the Ansible Inventory.
+  This example plays should be considered for demo purposes only.
+This play registers and removes Physical, VMware, and GenericNAS Protection Jobs based on the Ansible Inventory.
 There are no job validations or state checks to ensure that backups are not running.
 If jobs are running, they will be canceled.
 This action will **delete all backups** as part of the process.

-#### How It Works
-- The play starts by reading all environments from the Ansible Inventory and cancels any corresponding Protection Jobs if active.
-- Upon completion of the job stop, the job is deleted, **including all backups**.
-- After the job is successfully removed, Protection job is created with sources

 > **Notes:**
   - Currently, the Ansible Module requires Full Cluster Administrator access.